unixwzrd/unixwzrd.github.io/html/_posts/series/local-first-ai-and-agent-operations/2026-08-21-hands-on-build-an-idempotent-intake-manifest.md

 This time the summary reports `changed: 1`, but the `records` array still contains one row with the same `source_id`.
 Its `content_sha256` changes and its `processing_state` returns to `"discovered"`, which is the behavior I need before handing the source to another stage.
 Changing the extractor version causes the same reprocessing decision even when the file itself is unchanged; I do not want a new inventory contract masquerading as the old one.

+At this checkpoint, three scans should still have produced one source row.
+The first run proves creation, the second proves idempotence, and the third proves that content changes reset work without inventing a new identity.

-## Preserve Disappearance and Restoration
+## Step 4: Test Disappearance and Restoration

 This is where the original small example was not good enough.
 If a file disappeared, its old row simply survived and still looked current.
 Deleting the row would have hidden the opposite fact: the source had existed, and something had happened to it.
 The useful behavior is to retain the record while changing its availability.
 Move the example outside the source root and scan again: